Trump's Ukraine Call May Be 'Game-Changer' On Impeachment

 "I get pulled over in the supermarket by people talking about it and saying, go ahead and do it," she said, "and I've been pulled over by just as many people saying, please don't do it."

-But, she added, "No matter whether you're a Democrat or an independent or a Republican, the idea that a sitting president would attempt to leverage dirt on a political opponent from a foreign leader is just beyond the pale, it's a game-changer, it's something different, and we have to acknowledge it as thus."
+But, she added, "no matter whether you're a Democrat or an independent or a Republican, the idea that a sitting president would attempt to leverage dirt on a political opponent from a foreign leader is just beyond the pale, it's a game-changer, it's something different, and we have to acknowledge it as thus."

 Pelosi is meeting with her Democratic caucus Tuesday afternoon.
 A slim majority of House Democrats were already in favor of beginning impeachment proceedings before the Ukraine call incident, which stemmed from a whistleblower complaint by a member of the intelligence community.